leandrodeleite/engineering/Modular-Python/03 __ Using Modules and Packages.md

 of these techniques will let us build a system that is robust and
 can be updated to meet changing requirements.

+---
+*Intro*

+To be able to use modules and packages within your Python programs,
+you need to understand how they work.
+In this chapter,
+we will examine the nuts and bolts of
+how modules and packages are defined and used in Python.
+In particular, we will:

+_ Review how Python modules and packages are defined
+_ See how packages can be created inside other packages
+_ Discover how modules and packages can be initialized
+_ Learn more about the import process
+_ Explore the notion of relative imports
+_ Learn how to control what gets imported
+_ Find out how to deal with circular dependencies
+_ See how a module can be run directly from the command line,
+and why this can be useful